Farmer Story

 The small farmer groups in Burdwan, West Bengal, growing Gobindobhog rice, are crafting their farmer story by partnering with Amalfarm for direct selling.

-Gobindobhog rice, grown under traditional organic cultivation practices for over 200 years, carries a deep historical and cultural significance.
+Gobindobhog rice has been cultivated using traditional farming practices for generations.
 The name ‘Gobindobhog’ originates from a rich social story predating the establishment of Kolkata city (1690 A.D.).
 This fine, aromatic rice was traditionally used to prepare bhog offered to ‘Lord Gobinda,’ earning its name and cherished status in Bengal.

 Known for its short grains, white color, sweet buttery flavor, and sticky texture, Gobindobhog rice exemplifies the heritage of Bengal’s agricultural legacy.